California Laws and Incentives for Vehicle Owner/Driver

 Emissions Reductions Grants

-The Carl Moyer Memorial Air Quality Standards Attainment Program provides incentives to cover the incremental cost of purchasing engines and equipment that are cleaner than required by law.
+The Carl Moyer Memorial Air Quality Standards Attainment Program (Program) provides incentives to cover the incremental cost of purchasing engines and equipment that are cleaner than required by law.
 Eligible projects include heavy-duty fleet modernization, light-duty vehicle replacements and retrofits, idle reduction technology, and off-road vehicle and equipment purchases.
-The Carl Moyer Program provides funds for significant near-term reductions in nitrogen oxide emissions, reactive organic gases, and particulate matter emissions.
-Funding is available through January 1, 2015.
+The Program provides funds for significant near-term reductions in nitrogen oxide emissions, reactive organic gases, and particulate matter emissions.
+Funding is available until January 1, 2024.
 Contact local air districts for more information about grant funding availability and distribution.
-(Reference California Health and Safety Code 44280, 44229, and 44299))
+Also see the Program website.

 Point of Contact